vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 This release of vSphere Integrated Containers includes an image repository named `dch-photon`, that is pre-loaded in the `default-project` in vSphere Integrated Containers Registry.
 The `dch-photon` image allows you to deploy a standard Docker container host that runs in a Photon OS container.
 You can then use this Docker container host to perform `docker build` and `docker push` operations without having to install a local Docker host on your working machine.

-This topic provides an example of using `dch-photon` to push an image to vSphere Integrated Containers Registry and then pull it into a VCH.
-For simplicity, the example uses a VCH that was deployed with the `--no-tlsverify` option.
-If you VCH implements TLS verification of clients, you must import the VCH certificates into your Docker client and adapt the Docker commands accordingly.

 **Prerequisites**

 - Configure your Docker client to use the vSphere Integrated Containers Registry certificate.
 For information about how to obtain the registry certificate and pass it to the Docker client, see [Using vSphere Integrated Containers Registry](configure_docker_client.md#registry) in Configure the Docker Client for Use with vSphere Integrated Containers.
 - You have access to a VCH that the vSphere administrator configured so that it can connect to the registry to pull the `dch-photon` image, and so that it has a default volume store.
-For information about how deploy a VCH for use with `dch-photon`, see the [Deploy a Virtual Container Host for Use with `dch-photon`](../vic_vsphere_admin/deploy_vch_dchphoton.md) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*
+For information about how deploy a VCH for use with `dch-photon`, see the [Deploy a Virtual Container Host for Use with `dch-photon`](../vic_vsphere_admin/deploy_vch_dchphoton.md) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*.
-- In the example, connections to the registry are secured by TLS, but for simplicity the connection between the Docker client and the VCH is not.
-As a consequence, the Docker commands to run in the VCH do not include any TLS options.
-If your VCH uses TLS authentication, adapt the Docker commands accordingly, and use port 2376 instead of 2375 when connecting to the VCH.
-For information about how to connect a Docker client to a VCH that uses TLS authentication, see [Connecting to the VCH](configure_docker_client.md#connectvch) in Configure the Docker Client for Use with vSphere Integrated Containers.
+- This topic provides an example of using `dch-photon` to push an image to vSphere Integrated Containers Registry and then pull it into a VCH.
+For simplicity, the example uses a VCH that was deployed with the `--no-tlsverify` option.
+If your VCH implements TLS verification of clients, you must import the VCH certificates into your Docker client and adapt the Docker commands accordingly.
+For information about how to connect a Docker client to a VCH that uses full TLS authentication, see [Connecting to the VCH](configure_docker_client.md#connectvch) in Configure the Docker Client for Use with vSphere Integrated Containers.

 **Procedure**

 1. Log in to vSphere Integrated Containers Registry from the VCH.

-    <pre>$docker -H <i>vch_address</i>:2376 --tls login <i>registry_address</i></pre>
+    <pre>docker -H <i>vch_address</i>:2376 --tls login <i>registry_address</i></pre>
 2. Pull the `dch-photon` image from vSphere Integrated Containers Registry into your VCH.

-    <pre>$ docker -H <i>vch_address</i>:2376 --tls pull <i>registry_address</i>/default-project/dch-photon:1.13</pre>
+    <pre>docker -H <i>vch_address</i>:2376 --tls pull <i>registry_address</i>/default-project/dch-photon:1.13</pre>

 3. Run a `dch-photon` container from the image.